Student Voting Guide | New York

 The Brennan Center is committed to giving students as much information as possible to help you exercise your constitutional right to vote.
 More than ever in recent history, changes to voting laws are being implemented in ways that can affect your ability to make your vote count.
-In addition to the content you will find in this Student Voting Guide, a report that we issued last year documents a number of these changes and we continue to track passed and pending voting law changes here.
+In addition to the content you will find in this Student Voting Guide, we continue to track passed and pending voting law changes here.
 While we are working to give you up-to-date information, we urge you to be proactive!
 In order to ensure you have all the information you need before casting your vote, you should also check with your state and local election officials for information about additional requirements or regulations.

-This voting guide was last updated in August 2012.
+This voting guide was last updated August 15, 2014.

-New York now offers online registration through MyDMV for those with a DMV-issued driver’s license or ID card.
+New York offers online registration through MyDMV for those with a DMV-issued driver’s license or ID card.
 Voter registration forms can also be mailed or completed in person.
 The New York voter registration form is available online here.
 Your mailed application can be hand–written or filled out electronically using this English or Spanish pdf.

 At School.
 Students can establish residency in New York if they have a present intention to remain at their New York school address for the time being, and they intend to make it their principal home.
 Any other interpretation of the residency laws is unconstitutional.

 At Home.
 Students who lived in New York before moving elsewhere to attend school, and who wish to establish or keep their New York voting residency (i.e., at their parents’ New York address), should have no problem doing so unless they have already registered to vote in another state.
-New York explicitly allows students to keep their voting residency even if they move out of the district to attend school, and the only way you will lose this residency is by establishing residency in a new state.
+New York explicitly allows students to keep their voting residency even if they move out of their district to attend school, and the only way you will lose this residency is by establishing residency in a new state.
 While registering to vote in another state is not automatically considered an abandonment of your New York residency, some judges or officials might view it as such.
 If you have established residency in another state and are moving back to New York with the intent to reside here, you will have to follow the normal registration procedures to re-register in New York.